putyourlightson/craft-blitz-keycdn/README.md

 ],
 ```

-You can then select the purger and settings in the control panel or in `config/blitz.php`.
+You can then select the purger and settings either in the control panel or in `config/blitz.php`.

 ```
 // The purger type to use.
 'cachePurgerType' => 'putyourlightson\blitzkeycdn\KeyCdnPurger',

 // The purger settings.
 'cachePurgerSettings' => [
    'apiKey' => 'sk_prod_abcdefgh1234567890',
    'zoneId' => '123456',
 ],
 ```

 ## Documentation